finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **upsert_portfolio_properties**
-> PortfolioProperties upsert_portfolio_properties(scope, code, effective_at=effective_at, portfolio_properties=portfolio_properties)
+> PortfolioProperties upsert_portfolio_properties(scope, code, portfolio_properties=portfolio_properties)

-Upsert properties
+Upsert portfolio properties

-Upsert one or more property values to a portfolio for the specified effectiveAt.
+Upsert one or more property values to a portfolio.
 All properties must be of the domain Portfolio.

 ### Example